quic-qrb-ros/qrb_ros_robot_base/README.md

 1 : application control
 2 : charger control
 3 : remote controller
-? : query current mode
+4 : query current mode

-4 : speed mode (for test only)
+5 : speed mode (for test only)
-5 : driver error (for test only)
 6 : motion emergency enable (for test only)
 7 : motion emergency disable (for test only)